rajdeep-senapati/Netflix_Dashboard/README.md

 ## Insights
 - **TV-MA** is the most common rating with over 2,000 titles.
 - **Documentaries** dominate as the top genre, followed by stand-up comedy and various international drama combinations.
-- The platform has seen significant content growth post-2015.
+The platform has experienced significant content growth since 2015.

 ## Tools Used
 - **Tableau** for dashboard creation and data visualization.
-- **Netflix Dataset**
+- **Netflix Dataset** (presumed to include attributes like title, genre, country, date added, duration, etc.)

 ## How to Use
 1. Open the dashboard in Tableau or via Tableau Public.